Top 25 Most Beautiful Islands In The World

 This little tropical island off the coast of northern Cebu is renowned for its excellent diving.
 And if you’re not into snorkelling or scuba diving, Malapascua still makes for a great beach getaway, with more than a dozen stunning beaches and bays to explore.

-Check out also: Top 10 Most Amazing Salt Flats In The World
+Check out also: Top 10 Most Beautiful Forests In The World

 Beautiful Bounty Beach winds around the island’s southeast corner, and it’s surrounded by hotels and clubs that come alive just before dusk.
 Typhoon Yolanda, which hit the island in 2013, destroyed every roof and left shanty towns behind the seaside hotels.